jonathanroehm/middleman-rspec-bootstrap4/README.md

 $ middleman build
 ````

-# Everything else:
+# Everything else

-## Tools
+The general toolset:
 1. HAML
 2. CoffeeScript
 3. RSpec & Capybara
-  * Feature specs
-  * shared examples (it_behaves_like 'somethign')
 4. I18n
-  * en.yml
-5. Bootstrap 4
+5. Bootstrap 4 (Currently v4.0.0 alpha 6)
-  * Currently v4.0.0 alpha 6
-6. FontAwesome4
+6. FontAwesome

 If you stumbled here because you were looking for help in getting Middleman setup with RSpec, this should be a useful app for you.
 Follow the docs and you should be up and running in no time.
 For the uninitiated, the '$' symbol is just a visual cue that you should type in the following code in terminal.
 Don't actually copy in the '$' sign.

 # Getting Started
-This'll walk you through the though process behind how this setup is handy.
+This'll walk you through the basic setup 'for your info.'

 ## Install middleman
 If you do not have middleman installed locally, run the command below.